anthonykaluuma/site-clone/README.md

 9. Be sure to change out `https://yoursite.com` for your actual site, then save `package.json`.

-10. Save `package.json`, then go back to your command prompt / terminal and enter `npm run deploy`.

 ### Step 4: Run the deployment script
 1. Go to your command prompt / terminal and enter `npm run deploy`.